emilwidlund/framer-form/documentation/Getting Started.md

 ### Installation

 Download this repository.
-Copy form.coffee and the src-folder to the modules-folder in your Framer Project.
+Copy form.coffee and the form-folder to the modules-folder in your Framer Project.

 _This will change for the Alpha-release.
 There will be a more convinent way to install this module._